2018 Old Dominion Monarchs football team

 The 2018 Old Dominion Monarchs football team represented Old Dominion University in the 2018 NCAA Division I FBS football season.
 The Monarchs played their home games at the Foreman Field in Norfolk, Virginia as members of the East Division of Conference USA (C–USA).
 They were led by tenth-year head coach Bobby Wilder.
 They finished the season 4–8, 2–6 in C-USA play to finish in a tie for sixth place in the East Division.
 ODU's streak of home sell-outs (59 total games) ended with the FIU game.
-ODU had sold out every home since they restarted the football program in 2009.
+ODU had sold out every home game since they restarted the football program in 2009.

-Previous season

-The Monarchs finished the 2017 season 5–7, 3–5 in C-USA play to finish in sixth place.